All Episodes

 You know, they'll start campaigning in nine months.

-No, th this is critical.
+No, this is critical.

-The the Chief Justice in Wisconsin, that four three decision there, until the other four justices on this court, this is the the chief justice in Wisconsin, have the courage.
+The Chief Justice in Wisconsin, that 4-3 decision there, until the other four justices on this court, the Chief Justice in Wisconsin, have the courage, this will keep happening again and again.

-Now, they had COVID protocols that had to be followed, but there was absolutely no preparation made at all to accommodate the law, the statutes as written in all these states, which which means there was no observation of any of the vote count.
+Now, they had COVID protocols that had to be followed, but there was absolutely no preparation made at all to accommodate the law, the statutes as written in all these states, which means there was no observation of any of the vote count.

 Now, you say this all has to be done before 2022.

-I I agree with you.
+I agree with you.

 And that now then becomes the role of the state legislature.

-But if the Supreme Court won't rule on an issue of bypassing a state constitution and allowing the legislature to ignore the constitution of their state, I I don't know how you remedied that.
+But if the Supreme Court won't rule on an issue of bypassing a state constitution and allowing the legislature to ignore the constitution of their state, I don't know how you remedied that.

-So the trial has the when I say pretrial, pre-election issues.
+So the trial has the, when I say pre-trial, pre-election issues.

-The election hasn't taken place at that it's pre-election challenge.
+The election hasn't taken place yet.

 You're allowed to do that.